aws-samples/aws-modern-application-workshop/module-2/README.md

 #### Test the Service

-Copy the DNS name you saved when creating the NLB and send a request to it using the preview browser in Cloud9 (or by usingy any web browser or CLI tool, since this time our service is available on the Internet).
+Copy the DNS name you saved when creating the NLB and send a request to it using the preview browser in Cloud9 (or by using any web browser or CLI tool, since this time our service is available on the Internet).
 Try sending a request to the mysfits resource:

 ```
 curl http://mysfits-nlb-123456789-abc123456.elb.us-east-1.amazonaws.com/mysfits